Kaisaan/lostkefin/README.md

 # Ys V: Lost Kefin - Kingdom of Sand (PS2) English Translation
 Currently using Sam Farron's translation from his [Translation Series](https://www.youtube.com/watch?v=LfZZPwIdhzg&list=PLoD4gkRCJkUcgfpU5puBqYy5DX-RJK--b) with permission

+**If you want to help with the translation please [contact me!](https://kaisaan.github.io/pages/contact) (Knowing Japanese is not needed)**

 # Current Progress
-Slowly reverse-engineering the script files so I can make tools.
-**If you want to help with the translation please [contact me!](https://kaisaan.github.io/pages/contact) (Knowing Japanese is not needed)**
+I am replacing the usage of [armips](https://github.com/Kingcom/armips) with [acbde](https://www.romhacking.net/utilities/1392/) for script extraction and insertion.
+Currently I have raw dumps only as I need to figure out all the control codes to get a full pointer dump

 # Building
+- Use [Apache3](https://www.psx-place.com/threads/apache.19171/) to extract the contents of the game's .iso file
-- Copy the contents of the game's .iso into the `extracted` and `translated` folders
+- Copy the contents to the `extracted` and `translated` folders
 - Run `build.bat` or manually run the commands

 # Hacking Notes